dbmdz/mirador-downloaddialog/README.md

    );
    ```
    **Note:** `DownloadDialog` is imported from this plugin
-4. add `MyCustomDownloadDialog` to your own plugins' export array (be sure to define [the whole config](plugin-cfg) needed by this plugin)
+4. add `MyCustomDownloadDialog` to your own plugins' export array (be sure to define [the whole config][plugin-cfg] needed by this plugin)
 5. add the other components to your own plugins' export array:
    ```
    const otherComponents = downloadDialogComponents.filter(